zzzzdh/Workflow/README.md

 # Workflow

 ## Data
-We consider 2 programming language, python and java.
+We consider 2 programming languages, python and java.

 Each programming language has 3 playlists.
 There are totally 6 playlists and 360 vidoes for evaluation.